-3. Locked differentials cause the crane's turning radius to increase, creating an understeer condition; use caution, good judgement and drive at low speeds when operating the vehicle with lock differentials.

-4. Lock the differentials only when maximum traction is needed on poor road or highway surfaces.
+- Locked differentials cause the crane's turning radius to increase, creating an understeer condition; use caution, good judgment and drive at low speeds when operating the vehicle with locked differentials. - 4.
+Lock the differentials only when maximum traction is needed on poor road or highway surfaces.